-While it is always important to keep your vet in the loop when you are treating dog ear infections, the following five dog ear cleaners can help in many cases.
+While it is always important to keep your vet in the loop when you are treating dog ear infections, following are five of the best dog ear cleaners that can help prevent and relieve many common ear problems in dogs.
 Just be sure to let your vet know if you are using any of these products.

 About: EcoEars is an natural dog ear cleaner that is designed to help relieve a variety of different symptoms that often accompany dog ear infections.
 Made without pharmaceuticals, synthetic chemicals, hydrocortisone or antibiotics and backed by a money-back guarantee, EcoEars washes away pathogens to leave your dog’s ears clean and healthy.

 Customer Reviews: Most dog owners who’ve tried EcoEars absolutely rave about the product.
 Phrases like “amazing!” and “best product I’ve ever tried,” were used by some of the most pleased owners to describe their experiences.
 Most report that the product was effective for treating dog ear infections and that their dog’s ear flapping and pawing stopped very quickly.